tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 ### Add our React component

-* In `pages` folder, create `RaDecInput.tsx`
+* In the `pages` folder, create `RaDecInput.tsx`
-* Add a simple input form to the `RaDecInput` react component
+* Add a simple input form to the `RaDecInput` React component

 Typescript
 : @@snip [RaDecInput.tsx](../../../../frontend/src/components/pages/RaDecInput.tsx) { #add-component }

-You would require locationService instance for getting backend url.
-This instance is available via context named `LocationServiceProvider`.
+A Location Service instance is required to get the URL of the backend service.
+This instance is available via a context named `LocationServiceProvider`.
-Add the following as first line inside the `RaDecInput` component.
+Add the following as the first line inside the `RaDecInput` component.

 Typescript
 : @@snip [RaDecInput.tsx](../../../../frontend/src/components/pages/RaDecInput.tsx) { #use-location-service-from-context }

-Add `onFinish` handler and use `postRaDecValues` method in our component
+Add an `onFinish` handler and use the `postRaDecValues` method in our component

 Typescript
 : @@snip [RaDecInput.tsx](../../../../frontend/src/components/pages/RaDecInput.tsx) { #use-fetch }

-* In `pages` folder ,Add new component `RaDecTable.tsx` to display ra values table
+* In the `pages` folder, add a new component `RaDecTable.tsx` to display the RA values table.

 Typescript
 : @@snip [RaDecTable.tsx](../../../../frontend/src/components/pages/RaDecTable.tsx) { #add-component }